Yixf-Self/CMLinux/README.md

 ![flowchart](/resources/flowchart_0.5.20160706 .png)

-Build a Linux from **zero** to **hero**, we may follow the oringinal book of [Linux-From-Sctrach](http://www.linuxfromscratch.org/lfs/downloads/stable/LFS-BOOK-7.9-NOCHUNKS.html) version 7.9 to build a tiny but strong Linux, and I shall call it as CMLinux.
+Build a Linux from **zero** to **hero**, I will follow the oringinal book of [Linux-From-Sctrach](http://www.linuxfromscratch.org/lfs/downloads/stable/LFS-BOOK-7.9-NOCHUNKS.html) version 7.9 to build a tiny but strong Linux, and I shall call it as CMLinux.

 >
 Our Goal is to make a Linux-From-Sctrach with basic tools and keeps it with high perfermance for ***VM*** usage.